-Given the pressure on teams to deliver code faster, organizations hardly have any time to take proper inventory of all the components in their supply chain.
+Given the pressure on teams to deliver code faster, organisations hardly have any time to take proper inventory of all the components in their supply chain.
 Even fewer companies have a software bill of materials (SBOM) that lists all the dependencies and components required to develop an application.
 This increases vulnerabilities across the software supply chain.

 In a supply chain attack, an infiltrator targets dependencies, more specifically open source code.
 When an unsuspecting victim uses the malware-infected dependency, their system also gets compromised.
 According to the 2021 State of the Software Supply Chain report, there was a whopping 650% increase in software supply chain attacks in 2021, and that's not all.
-Gartner predicts that 45% of organizations will experience software supply chain attacks by 2025—a three-fold jump from 2021.
+Gartner predicts that 45% of organisations will experience software supply chain attacks by 2025—a three-fold jump from 2021.

 While occurrences like Codecov, Log4j, and SolarWinds demonstrate the havoc that unsecured dependencies can cause, unfortunately, they’re not the only ones.
 Today, developers prefer using third-party libraries that help speed up app development and allow them to go to market quickly.
-But introducing third-party shadow code into your codebase without adequate controls can be disastrous for your organization.
+But introducing third-party shadow code into your codebase without adequate controls can be disastrous for your organisation.
 So, you must be proactive in securing your supply chain, which can only happen when you have a holistic overview of the entire project, along with its dependencies.

-SecOps teams have found it difficult in the past to get a clear overview of application behavior, primarily because of the complexity of apps and their nested dependencies but also because of dynamic changes that keep occurring in the IT ecosystem.
+SecOps teams have found it difficult in the past to get a clear overview of application behaviour, primarily because of the complexity of apps and their nested dependencies but also because of dynamic changes that keep occurring in the IT ecosystem.
 Nevertheless, unless you understand the ins and outs of your supply chain, how on earth will you secure it?

 To stay in sync with evolving risks in dynamic environments, you need an intuitive map that constantly watches your dependencies in real time.
-An application dependency map helps businesses understand the underlying components of their tech stack and visualize how they are connected.
+An application dependency map helps businesses understand the underlying components of their tech stack and visualise how they are connected.